crmckenzie/career/blog/powershell-piping.md

 # Powershell: How to Write Pipable Functions

 Piping is probably one of the most underutilized feature of Powershell that I've seen in the wild.
+Supporting pipes in Powershell allows you to write code that is much more expressive than simple imperative programming.
+However, most Powershell documentation does not do a good job of demonstrating how to think about pipable functions.
+In this tutorial, we will start with functions written the "standard" way and convert them step-by-step to support pipes.

 Here's a simple rule of thumb: if you find yourself writing a `foreach` loop in Powershell with more than just a line or two in the body, you might be doing something wrong.

 Consider the following output from a function called `Get-Team`: